-&lt;sup>32In this way it may happen that up to 9 different category names may be assigned to a product having exactly the same content in exactly the same format.
+&lt;sup>40In this way it may happen that up to 9 different category names may be assigned to a product having exactly the same content in exactly the same format.
 For instance, the table carrying the dispersion coefficients referring to the spatially rectified spectra, may be assigned the following category names:

-&lt;sup>33Currently no spatial curvature correction is applied to LSS data, this will be fixed in the next releases.
+&lt;sup>41Currently no spatial curvature correction is applied to LSS data, this will be fixed in the next releases.

 Doc: VLT-MAN-ESO-19500-4106

-Issue: Issue 3.0
+Issue: Issue 4.1

-Date: Date 2009-06-06
+Date: Date 2011-02-02

-Page: 107 of 163
+Page: 108 of 168

-GRISM\TABLE: optional grism table.
-See Section 9.8.1, page 56.

-MASTER\NORM\FLAT\MXU: optional normalised flat field.
-This frame is produced by the fors\calib recipe (see page 95), and it must be provided only if the flat field correction is requested (see configuration parameter --flatfield, Section 9.9.3, page 112).

-MASTER\SKYLINECAT: optional sky lines catalog.
+- MASTER\NORM\FLAT\MXU: optional normalised flat field.
+This frame is produced by the fors\calib recipe (see page 95), and it must be provided only if the flat field correction is requested (see configuration parameter --flatfield, Section 9.9.3, page 114). - MASTER\SKYLINECAT: optional sky lines catalog.
 It must contain the reference wavelengths (in Ångstrom) of the sky lines used for adjusting the input wavelength solution to the observed scientific spectra.
-The only requirement for this table is to contain a column listing such wavelengths, whose name should be specified using the configuration parameter --wcolumn (see Section 9.9.3, page 112).
-If the alignment of the wavelength solution to the sky lines is requested, but a MASTER\SKYLINECAT is not specified in input, an internal sky line catalog is used instead (see Table 9.9.1).

-SCIENCE\MXU: required scientific exposure.
-Just one frame should be specified.

-SLIT\LOCATION\MXU: required table of slits positions.
-This table is produced by the fors\calib recipe (see page 96).
+The only requirement for this table is to contain a column listing such wavelengths, whose name should be specified using the configuration parameter --wcolumn (see Section 9.9.3, page 114).
+If the alignment of the wavelength solution to the sky lines is requested, and a MASTER\SKYLINECAT is not specified in input, an internal sky line catalog is used instead (see Table 9.9.1). - SCIENCE\MXU: required scientific exposure.
+Just one frame should be specified. - SLIT\LOCATION\MXU: required table of slits positions.
+This table is produced by the fors\calib recipe (see page 97). - SPECPHOT\TABLE: optional table with efficiency and response curves.
+It must be specified in case a spectro-photometric calibration should be applied to the extracted spectra (i.e., when the parameter -- photometry is set to "true").
+This table is also a product of this recipe, and it is described in more detail in the next Section.
+See also Section 10.5, page 143, about how the photometric calibration is applied. - STD\FLUX\TABLE: optional standard star flux table.
+If a standard star exposure is specified in input, and efficiency and response curves are wanted, this table must also be specified in input.
+Its keyword ESO OBS TARG NAME must match the one in the input standard star exposure frame.
+See Section 7.7, page 58.